VieiraHenrique/HOPPER5-STAGE/Extra-Info/Writing-A-Good-Readme.md

 Either so they can use it or so they can help you improve it!

 ### Where did it come from?
 A client or an exercise to do in class...
 Specify!

-### Small examples to illustrate

-Because a picture is worth a thousand words